iansinnott/iansinnott.github.io/_posts/2014-11-22-running-a-meteor-app-on-dokku.md

 If you haven't yet, deploy your app to Dokku.
 It will most likely crash (i.e. You get an Nginx error when you hit your URL), but that's fine as it is still missing one last piece.

 The final step is to set the `ROOT_URL` environment variable in your app container.
 You need to have pushed your app at least once for the app container to exist.
 Replace `<url>` with the URL you intend to use for your app.
 If you haven't yet purchased a domain name, you can set this variable to your IP address and it should still run just fine.
-Don't forget the leading `http://` (ex: `http://example.com`, `http://0.0.0.0`):
+Don't forget the leading `http://` (ex: `http://example.com` or `http://0.0.0.0`):

 ```
 $ dokku config:set <app> ROOT_URL=<url>
 ```

 Setting the environment variable will trigger Dokku to restart your app.
-Once it does you should be able to view the app at the URL you provided in`<url>`
+Once it does you should be able to view the app at the URL you provided in`<url>`.

 ## Success!